Aliases for SETMAR Gene

 GeneCards Summary for SETMAR Gene

 SETMAR (SET Domain And Mariner Transposase Fusion Gene) is a Protein Coding gene.
-Diseases associated with SETMAR include Mantle Cell Lymphoma.
-Among its related pathways are Lysine degradation and PKMTs methylate histone lysines.
-GO annotations related to this gene include protein homodimerization activity and single-stranded DNA binding.
+Diseases associated with SETMAR include Meier-Gorlin Syndrome 1 and Fanconi Anemia, Complementation Group A. Among its related pathways are Lysine degradation and PKMTs methylate histone lysines.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and single-stranded DNA binding.
+An important paralog of this gene is GVQW3.

 UniProtKB/Swiss-Prot Summary for SETMAR Gene